freesewing/markdown/dev/tutorials/pattern-design/paperless-bib/de.md

 ---
-title: Making your pattern paperless
+title: 270|Making your pattern paperless
-order: 270
 ---

 Users can request paperless patterns by setting the `paperless` setting to `true`.